 Elevation of Privilege Gaining capabilities without proper authorization.
 Authorization

 STRIDE is effective for ensuring comprehensive coverage of common threat types, particularly when analyzing data flows and system components.
-For those interested in the complexities of data management, resources like Navigating NoSQL Databases can provide complementary knowledge.
+Understanding how to systematically apply these categories across diverse systems helps maintain a consistent security posture across your organization.

 DREAD